 Andrew dispels the popular myth around the creation of the song Careless Whisper.
-There’s a popular share on the internet (sometimes mis-attributed to Last Christmas) that George “gave” him songwriting credit on Careless Whisper so he’d be set for life.
+There’s a popular share on the internet (sometimes misattributed to Last Christmas) that George “gave” him songwriting credit on Careless Whisper so he’d be set for life.
 Part of the lyrics came from Ridgeley’s breakup with Shirlie, the long-time backup singer for Wham!
-He earned that songwriting credit, and doesn’t have one on Last Christmas.
+He earned that songwriting credit and doesn’t have one on Last Christmas.

 There’s a lot of affection as he talks about their success and what that meant, as well as the fun and stress that came with it.
 He doesn’t touch on George’s sexuality all that much, except to detail that he confessed to Andrew and Shirlie early on in Wham!’s history that he was gay.
-Andrew said that explained a lot, in retrospect, with their time in school.
+Andrew said that explained a lot, in retrospect, about their time in school.
 However, if there was anything untoward happening during the time in Wham! he’s not telling.
 He presents a lot of thoughts about how keeping the secret of his sexuality – at a time when being “out” could end his career – cost him.

 Andrew doesn’t talk much about his life after Wham!
 He talks a little about his life-long interest in Formula One racing and getting involved in it at the tail-end of Wham!, but there’s not much else.
 Wham!
-George Michael & Me is truly a love-letter to the friend he lost.
+George Michael & Me is truly a love letter to the friend he lost.
 I enjoyed reading it.